pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 *Isn't this what [collaboration] is all about?* We need more people of all types involved in research.

-## Designing for True Open Access to Knowledge
+## Designing True Open Access to Knowledge

 While open access to research journals is a great step, it does not solve the fundamental problem of open access to knowledge.
 In a way, it's a hack on top